11.1. EtherNet/IP Overview

 11.1.5.
 Electronic Data Sheet

-When developing or using Ethernet/IP software to talk to a Magna-Power Electronics Anybus module, a electronic data sheet (EDS) should be used for device discovery and network setup.
-The is EDS a custom file created by the device manufacturer that describes communication parameters, available services, and device identification.
+When developing or using Ethernet/IP software to talk to a Magna-Power Electronics ALx Series, an electronic data sheet (EDS) should be used for device discovery and network setup.
+The EDS file is a custom file created by Magna-Power Electronics that describes communication parameters, available services, and device identification.
 The file may be requested as part of the setup process in PLCs or installing third-party software.
-The EDS can be download below and was use for Communication Examples.
+The EDS can be downloaded below and is used for Communication Examples.

 Magna-Power Electronics Electronic Data Sheet